The tab selector

 To move a tab stop once you have inserted it, left-click and drag the tab stop back and forth on the ruler.

-You can set the Hanging Indent the same way; however, this tab stop changes all other lines in a paragraph.
+You can set a hanging indent the same way; however, this tab stop changes all other lines in a paragraph.

-- Click the tab selector until the tab stop you wish to use appears.
+- Click the tab selector until the tab stop you want to use appears.

 - Left-click the location on the horizontal ruler where you want your text to appear.